PearsonEducation/StatsAgg/readme.md

 StatsAgg was originally written to fill some gaps that in some other popular open-source monitoring tools.
 Specifically...

-* Graphite, StatsD, and OpenTSDB do not have native alerting mechanisms
+* Graphite, StatsD, InfluxDB, and OpenTSDB do not have native alerting mechanisms
-    * Most alerting solutions for StatsD, Graphite, and/or OpenTSDB metrics are provided by (expensive) SaaS venders.
+    * Most alerting solutions for StatsD, Graphite, InfluxDB, and/or OpenTSDB metrics are provided by (expensive) SaaS venders.
     * The alerting mechanism in StatsAgg compares favourably to many pay-based solutions.
 * StatsAgg can act as a sort of 'metric transcoder' between various technologies.
-    * It allows any combination of input metrics StatsD, Graphite, and OpenTSDB metrics to be output to OpenTSDB, Graphite, InfluxDB (via the Graphite listener), etc.
+    * It allows any combination of input metrics StatsD, Graphite, InfluxDB, and OpenTSDB metrics to be output to OpenTSDB, Graphite, InfluxDB, etc.
     * Support for more input & output formats will increase as StatsAgg evolves.
 * StatsAgg provides an alternative way of managing servers/services/etc compared to tools like Nagios, Zabbix, etc
     * StatsAgg allows you to break away from viewing everything from the perspective of servers/hosts.
 You could structure your metrics to group everything by host, but you aren't required to.